-- 143. Further, in addition to what is stated above with respect to claim 1, claims 12 and 13 can only be implemented by a special purpose computer, which is integral the claimed functionality including the automated functionality, facilitating the process in a way that a person making calculations or computations could not.
-A special purpose computer is integral to claim 1, including because special programming is necessary to perform the claimed steps including the automated ones.
-Further, claim 1 is necessarily rooted in computer technology because computer technology is the only way to perform the claimed steps including the automated ones. - In addition to what is stated above with respect to claim 1, the inventions of claims 12 and 13 use computer technology, including the above-described automated functionality, to overcome the shortcomings of prior art systems and methods, including state of the art GPS, fleet tracking and Yellow Pages systems methods, which lacked, among other things, the ability to perform the foregoing steps.
-As such, in addition to what is stated above with respect to claim 1, claims 12 and 13 overcome a technical problem and effects an improvement in any other technology or technical field - 145.
-In addition to what is stated above with respect to claim 1, the inventions of claims 12 and 13 are not directed to a longstanding commercial practices nor do they merely apply generic or general purposes computers to prior art systems or methods.
-Including as noted above, prior art systems and methods were incapable of the functionality of the method of claim 1, or for that matter claims 12 and 13. - 146.
-Claims 14 through 16 of the '834 patent have some similarities with claim 1 and with other claims as well, but they also contain limitations on the proprietary name (a) being an abbreviated version of a name (claim 14); (b) representing, at least in part, a company's name and a unique identifier for one of many establishments of the company (claim 15); (c) representing, at least in part, an individual person's name (claim 16).
+- 141. Further, claim 1 can only be implemented by a special purpose computer, which is integral the claimed invention, facilitating the process in a way that a person making calculations or computations could not.
+A special purpose computer is integral to claim 1, including because special programming is necessary to perform the claimed steps.
+Further, claim 1 is necessarily rooted in computer technology because computer technology is the only way to perform the claimed steps. - 142.
+The invention of claim 1 uses computer technology to overcome the shortcomings of prior art systems and methods, including state of the art GPS, fleet tracking and Yellow Pages systems methods, which lacked, among other things, the ability to perform the foregoing steps.
+As such, claim 1 overcomes a technical problem and effects an improvement in any other technology or technical field - 143.
+Claim 1 is not directed to a longstanding commercial practice nor does it merely apply generic or general purposes computers to prior art systems or methods.
+Including as noted above, prior art systems and methods were incapable of the functionality of the method of claim 1. - Dependent claim 2 of the '834 patent has some similarities with claim 1, and it is valid for at least the same reasons, but it also contains additional unconventional, novel, meaningful and inventive claim limitations, including when the claim is viewed as a whole, which comprise the specific locational address including a plurality of hierarchical codes representative of a specific cell, sub-cell, and any further levels of cell subdivision. - Dependent claim 3 of the '834 patent has some similarities with claim 1, and it is valid for at least the same reasons, but it also contains additional unconventional, novel, meaningful and inventive claim limitations, including when the claim is viewed as a whole, which comprise the certain characteristics for the grids.